ivoleitao/shadertoy/packages/shadertoy_client/README.md

 ## Contributing

-This is a unofficial [Shadertoy](https://www.shadertoy.com) client API.
+This is the unofficial [Shadertoy](https://www.shadertoy.com) client API.
 It is developed by best effort, in the motto of "Scratch your own itch!", meaning APIs that are meaningful for the author use cases.

 If you would like to contribute with other parts of the API, feel free to make a Github [pull request](https://github.com/ivoleitao/shadertoy/pulls) as I'm always looking for contributions for:
 * Tests